Correlate Disparate Data Points

 The hybrid cloud dissolves the traditional network perimeter and triggers disparate data points in multiple locations.
 Containers and microservices introduce a new wave of application complexity and data volume.
 Individual microservices require cross-communication, potentially located in geographically dispersed data centers.

-All these waves of new technologies increase the number of data points and volume of data by an order of magnitude.
+All these new technologies increase the number of data points and volume of data by an order of magnitude.
 Therefore, an IT organization must compute millions of data points to correlate information from business transactions to infrastructures such as invoices and orders.

 Growing Data Points & Volumes